Skip to main content

 Step 4: Configure Magento web server permissions

-sudo chown -R www-data:www-data /var/ww/magento
+sudo chown -R www-data:www-data /var/www/magento

 sudo find /var/www/magento -type d -exec chmod 755 {} \;